-Last Updated on April 16, 2021 by Alexander Burgemeester
+Last Updated on June 29, 2022 by Alexander Burgemeester

 When we are genuinely sorry, we have to admit that we hurt someone and it also means that we are taking responsibility for the pain we have caused.

 A narcissist is never sorry because he (or she) perceives himself as perfect.
 He can’t be wrong.
 He views himself as superior to everyone and, thus, always right.